Elte156/maven2github-bash/README.md

-# Maven To Github Bash Script
+# Maven To Git Service Bash Script

+**This repo has been forked to be compatible with any git hosting service.**

 ## Description